Student health boss cited for not reporting doc's misconduct

 More than 350 men alleging misconduct by Strauss have sued Ohio State.
 Many say they were fondled in exams on campus, at his off-campus clinic or at his home.
 They contend concerns about Strauss were raised with university employees as far back as the late 1970s.

 Ohio State officials have acknowledged the school's failure to stop Strauss, publicly apologized to anyone harmed by him, and agreed to pay about $41 million to settle claims by 162 of the men.
-Others' lawsuits are still pending.
+Others' lawsuits are still pending, including Snyder-Hill's.

 Follow Franko on Twitter at http://www.twitter.com/kantele10.
 See AP’s coverage about the allegations here: https://apnews.com/OhioStateTeamDoctor.